thinkcompany/think_dev-standards/content/sass/index.md

 Use `@extend` cautiously, and check the CSS output carefully to ensure that you are not generating unintended selectors.

 This is particularly true when a class that has nested selectors is extended, because all of the nested classes/elements will also be extended.
-This should be avoided. (see http://oliverjash.me/2012/09/07/methods-for-modifying-objects-in-oocss.html)
+This should be avoided.

 A better way to use `@extend`, which reduces the chances of bloating your css, is to extend a placeholder rather than a selector (see http://csswizardry.com/2014/01/extending-silent-classes-in-sass), and extend only closely related rulesets such as the button example below.